-Full service immigration law firm with offices in Fairfax, VA and Silver Spring, MD
+Full service immigration law firm with offices in Fairfax, VA, Silver Spring, MD, and Newark, NJ

 H-1B classification permits foreign nationals to be temporarily employed in a “specialty” occupation that requires at least a Bachelor’s Degree, or higher, in a specific field (such as computer science, engineering, biology, finance, business management, marketing, etc.) In other words, the position offered must be “professional” in nature (i.e., A.I. computer scientist, mechanical engineer, medical research scientist, financial investment banker, operations manager, market analysts, etc.); and non-professional, administrative positions (such as executive assistants or sales representatives) are not H-1B qualifying positions.

 There is an annual cap of 65,000 visas per year, with an addition 20,000 for applicants with a Master’s degree or higher from a qualifying U.S. college or university.
 This limitation is often referred to as the H-1B CAP or U.S. Master’s CAP respectively.

 - For approximately 10 days in early March of each year, the U.S. Citizenship and Immigration Services (USCIS) opens an H-1B registration period to enter foreign nationals for the H-1B CAP lottery.
 The sponsoring employer must have created a USCIS account as an “H-1B Registrant”.
 Here is the link to create a USCIS account: https://myaccount.uscis.gov/users/sign_up